liv7c/dotfiles/README.md

 - bash
 - tmux
 - alacritty
-- neovim

 ## Structure

+> ⚠️ If you want to use this config as your own, update the `HOMEDIR` and `CURRENTDIR` variables in the 'init` file.

-* `init` is the script to run to set everything up.
-It is a shell script that creates a symlink for whatever file you put in the `symlinks` directory.
+* `init` is a small shell script to set everything up.
+It creates a symlink for all the files in the `symlinks` directory.
-If you feel like cloning this and use it as your own, change the `HOMEDIR` and `CURRENTDIR` variables in `init`
-* The `bashrc` sources whatever files are in the `sources` directory (in my case, just some functions and magical aliases).
+* The `bashrc` sources all the files from the `sources` directory (in my case, just some functions and bash aliases).
-* the `nvim` folder contains all my neovim config. `init` contains a special function to symlink all the files inside of that folder.
-* `nvim/plugin` contains the config of the plugins I use (like `coc`, `telescope`) + general vim settings (`sets.vim` and `navigation.vim`)

-## Sources of inspiration / some great dotfiles repos
+## Some great dotfiles repositories

 * https://github.com/ViBiOh/dotfiles
 * https://github.com/garybernhardt/dotfiles